 Now you could show your children how the words are written by playing hangman for a few minutes.
 Hopefully, you will get through all 8 new words in about 5-8 minutes.
 You do not want to play for longer than that.
 Tell the children that they must write down the correct spelling of each word during the game in their vocabulary notebooks – or wherever.

 Now the children will have seen the words written and will have copied them down.
 So you could play Boggle.

 For fun, you could give out bonus points for any other words that the children come up with in addition to the 8 sporting words.
 There are masses of them!
-Without really looking I can see the words: now, run, gun, man, ran, rat, mat, wet, met, yellow, hello and these less obvious words, slim, tan, mug, cello, bin, ban, coal, mole, whole, goal, toll, bowl, age, etc. etc. This is just an extra to see what the children come up with.
+Just glancing at the grid I can see the words: now, run, gun, man, ran, rat, mat, wet, met, yellow, hello and these less obvious words, slim, tan, mug, cello, bin, ban, coal, mole, whole, goal, toll, bowl, age, etc. etc. This is just an extra to see what the children come up with.
 Obviously, they have limited vocabulary and will not find all the words, and the purpose is not to spend time writing out a list of words either, but just to give the quicker children an extra challenge.

 I suggest that you use sports vocabulary and do a few rounds with some other themes as revision.

 Other ideas for games would be True or False Questions, and a word flashcard race, Abracadanagram A, B and C and Anagrams.
 (All in 176 English Language Games for Children, please see below for links.

 Resources for a lesson plan for sports

 1. A Story for sports with full lesson plan and flashcards, plus worksheets – in this teaching kit for primary school children, with 5 stories for About Me.